Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Introduction

 Dirac semimetals are characterized by the linear dispersion of electronic bands that touch at discrete points in the Brillouin zone\cite{xu2015discovery,bradlyn2016beyond}.
-ZrTe\textsubscript{5}, a representative of this class, has garnered significant attention in recent years\cite{kim2013dirac,zhang2017electronic,li2016chiral,kim2021terahertz,kim2023sub,jiang2023ab,haeuser2024analysis}.
+ZrTe\textsubscript{5}, a representative of this class, has garnered significant attention in recent years\cite{kim2013dirac,zhang2017electronic,li2016chiral,kim2021terahertz,kim2023sub,jiang2023ab, haeuser2024analysis}.
 Its unique crystal structure and inherent symmetries have made it a paradigm for investigating the phenomena associated with Dirac fermions\cite{tabert2016optical}.
 Not only does ZrTe\textsubscript{5} exhibit a strong anisotropy in its electronic and thermal transport properties, but its behavior under external stimuli, such as magnetic fields, showcases exotic phenomena that challenge our conventional understanding of solid-state physics\cite{chen2015,zhu2015quantum}.
-Recently, the phonon mode-selective quantum effects has been discovered in ZrTe5 and provide compelling implications of topological control with coherent phonon pumping with selective IR\cite{luo2021light} and Raman\cite{vaswani2020light} symmetries.
+Recently, the phonon mode-selective symmetry switching effects has been discovered in ZrTe\textsubscript{5} and provide compelling implications of dynamical topological control with coherent phonon pumping with selective IR\cite{luo2021light} and Raman\cite{vaswani2020light} symmetries.
 The importance of ZrTe\textsubscript{5} goes beyond its fundamental interest.
-Its unique properties open doors to potential applications in high-speed electronics, spintronics, and quantum computing\cite{schoop2016dirac,liu2014tuning}.These trigger studies of dynamic stability and coherent phonons in topological materials \cite{cheng2024chirality,luo2021ultrafast,yang2020light,luo2019ultrafast}.
+Its unique properties open doors to potential applications in high-speed electronics, spintronics, and quantum computing\cite{schoop2016dirac,liu2014tuning}.This has triggered studies of dynamic stability and coherent phonons in topological materials in both experiment\cite{cheng2024chirality,luo2021ultrafast,yang2020light,luo2019ultrafast,luo2025symmetry,luo2023room,kim2021terahertz} and theory\cite{song2025quantum,song2024quantum}.

 Notably, while the importance of Fano resonance is well-recognized, few studies have systematically approached its implications in specific materials such as Dirac semimetals\cite{xu2017temperature}.
 This paper delves into an in-depth investigation of the Fano resonance observed in Raman scattering measurements on the sample of ZrTe\textsubscript{5}.
 Our exploration of ZrTe\textsubscript{5} uncovers two B\textsubscript{2g} phonon modes in proximity, i.e., B\textsubscript{2g} \rom{1} and B\textsubscript{2g} \rom{2}, situated around the 10 meV frequency region.
 Intriguingly, while these modes are closely spaced in terms of frequency, only B\textsubscript{2g} \rom{1} exhibits the characteristic Fano resonance.
 Such a distinction raises a pivotal question: What underlying factors influence this differential behavior between two seemingly similar phonon modes?